Relyor/devops-test/README.md

 > [!CAUTION]
 > The terraform state file should never be on github, publicly available.
 Always use another storage (e.g. S3) and a locking mechanism (DynamoDB)

+The tag-bump Github workflow automatically creates a tag based on the version from the package.json file

+The tf-docs Github workflow automatically creates documentation for terraform

+The upload-artifact Github workflow uploads the source code in a zip archive to an S3 bucket